tundish/blathnaid/NOTES.rst

 cultivated, can simplicity."

 And before Jack could get him to explain any more, Krol had curled up and was off to sleep.

+T 3
+---

+And there was Krol again, but looking unhappy this evening.
+Straight away he said to Jack, "Tomorrow comes a crescent moon.
+And so all my time is done."

+And Jack looked down at his locket which was beginning to fade, and he knew that he had only seven days to carry out his task in the City.
+And so he went over to The Other, and poured out a draft into the dish.
+Krol took it, and nodded his thanks before knocking it back.

 Ingomer
 -------